mworion/MountWizzard4/docs/source/install_mw4.rst

 Step 2
 ------

 Run one of the scripts following script.
-During installation a terminal window might open an show the progress of installation.
+During installation a terminal window might and shows the progress of installation.

 .. code-block:: python